chawl002/Sleep_Buster/README.md

 - Android API 20 (Services and Activities)
 - Google Text To Speech

+Features:
+App runs continuously until stopped by the User, making it suitable for longer trips Use of open source tools and technologies, so the community can participate in improvments

+For a sample User Story, please see the Wiki.

-Future iterations will include voice recognition for driver responses and integration with Google maps
+Future iterations will include voice recognition for driver responses and integration with Google maps.